FerEspinosa/ABC9/README.md

-# ABC9
+# Hello world!

-I'm working on this project with the purpose of learning to program Android apps, and at the same time, to help others to learn something as well.
-This is an app that helps children to practice as they are learning to read and write.
+This is an android app that helps children to practice as they are learning to read and write (In spanish).
+It is the project I am using to learn to program android apps.

+In the last version (1.0.2.5):

+I am using 100% java.
+The Level Activity has a MVP architechtural pattern.
+The MainActivity (Home) and GameOverActivity contain all their respective methods within each respective class (no architectural pattern nor interfaces)

-Here are some app features expressed as user stories that are met by the app so far:
+user's stories already met by the app:

-Version: 1.0.2.3

 - The game shows an image, and the user is prompt to complete the word corresponding with that image, with one or more of the 4 options the player gets to choose from.